Yankees overcome Ohtani’s 2 HRs, slug past Angels 11-5

 Angels: RHP James Hoyt was recalled from Triple-A Salt Lake and LHP Dillon Peters was optioned to the Bees.

 Yankees: RHP Darren O’Day, out since April 29 with a strained left rotator cuff, was activated and available for high-leverage innings.
-RHP Brooks Kriske was optioned to Triple-A. … LHP Justin Wilson (strained right hamstring) is expected to be activated Wednesday. … LHP Zack Britton had an MRI on his left hamstring that showed a Grade 1 strain.
+RHP Brooks Kriske was optioned to Triple-A Scranton/Wilkes-Barre. … LHP Justin Wilson (strained right hamstring) is expected to be activated Wednesday. … LHP Zack Britton had an MRI on his left hamstring that showed a Grade 1 strain.
 He could throw a bullpen as soon as Thursday.
-Britton has been hopeful of returning from the 10-day IL when he’s eligible next week. … RHP Albert Abreu was hit in the right side by a line drive in the eighth but completed the play for the final out of the inning.
+Britton has been hopeful of returning from the 10-day IL when he’s eligible next week. … RHP Albert Abreu was hit in the right side by a line drive in the eighth, but completed the play for the final out of the inning.
 He appeared OK as he left the mound.
+The Yankees announced after the game Abreu was optioned to Scranton/Wilkes-Barre.

 UP NEXT